ualib/agda-algebras/preliminaries.rst

 .. rubric:: Footnotes

 ..
 [1]
+   The relationship that a computer scientist has with equality, borne of necessity, is deeper than that of a mathematician, just as the relationship of an Eskimo to snow is deeper than that humans living in mild climates.
+(See `There really are 50 Eskimo words for snow <https://www.washingtonpost.com/national/health-science/there-really-are-50-eskimo-words-for-snow/2013/01/14/e0e3f4e0-59a0-11e2-beee-6e38f5215402_story.html>`_.)

+..
+[2]
    Note that even in the special case when :math:`\Proj_j ℝ = 𝔸_{σ(j)}` for each :math:`j<k` so that :math:`ℝ ≤_{\mathrm{sd}} ∏_{j<k} 𝔸_{σ(j)}`, we refrain from using :math:`\Proj_σ 𝔸` to denote :math:`∏_{j<k} 𝔸_{σ(j)}`  for the simple reason that σ might not be one-to-one.
 For example, we could have :math:`𝔸 = 𝔸_0 × 𝔸_1` and :math:`σ = (1,0,1)`, in which case :math:`∏_{j<k} 𝔸_{σ(j)} = 𝔸_1 × 𝔸_0 × 𝔸_1` and this is not the "projection" of 𝔸 onto a subset of its factors.